apluslms/a-plus/exercises/README.md

 7. ### grader.actions.store_user_files
 	Stores files from the submission directory to the user's personal directory.
 	This can be used to store grading output files for future use in grading.
+	Requires that the exercise is personalized (so that the personal directory exists).
 	* `cp`: a space separated list of *path->path* where the source path is relative to the submission root and the destination is relative to the personal directory of the user.
 E.g., `user/someoutput->output` stores